-were completely absent from both the arctic and boreal ecoregions, reducing the complexity of these regional metawebs (Figure 4), parallel to a regional decrease in trophic diversity.
+Trophic diversity generally decreased with latitude in a similar manner to species richness, i.e. there was a latitudinal gradient for trophic diversity as well for species richness (Fig. 3A & 3B).
+Species richness and trophic diversity were both at their lowest in northern latitudes.
+Several trophic groups (e.g. groups composed by herptiles) were completely absent from both the arctic and boreal ecoregions, reducing the complexity of these regional metawebs (Fig. 4), parallel to a regional decrease in trophic diversity.
 Because of these low diversities, a single type of interaction was strongly represented in the Arctic metaweb, involving a group of mesopredators (e.g. predatory seabird species and the arctic fox) preying on a group of basal species in the Arctic (mainly small birds and rodents).
-Then, trophic diversity and species richness both peaked at intermediate latitudes (Figure 3A,B): species richness peaked at around 600 species/100 km2 and trophic group diversity peaked at 46 groups/100 km2, frequently reaching these highest values in mountainous areas.
-To illustrate, the alpine metaweb displayed the highest species richness, trophic diversity and link density of all ecoregional metawebs (Figure 4).
-However, in southern Europe, trophic diversity patterns diverged from species richness patterns (Figure 3A,B) - trophic diversity remained close to its maximum, while species richness was lower in southern Europe than in intermediate latitudes.
-This was exemplified with the Mediterranean and Anatolian metawebs in southern Europe (Figure 4), where all trophic groups of the European metaweb were represented by at least one species, but with fewer species representing them overall, than in the alpine metaweb for instance.
+Then, trophic diversity and species richness both peaked at intermediate latitudes (Fig. 3A and 3B): species richness peaked at around 600 species / 100 km2 and trophic group diversity peaked at 46 groups / 100 km2, frequently reaching these highest values in mountainous areas.
+To illustrate, the alpine metaweb displayed the highest species richness, trophic diversity, and link density of all ecoregional metawebs (Fig. 4).
+However, in southern Europe, trophic diversity patterns diverged from species richness patterns (Fig. 3A and 3B): trophic diversity remained close to its maximum, while species richness was lower in southern Europe than in intermediate latitudes.
+This was exemplified with the Mediterranean and Anatolian metawebs in southern Europe (Fig. 4), where all trophic groups of the European metaweb were represented by at least one species, but with fewer species representing them overall, than in the alpine metaweb for instance.

-Modelling for latitude and species richness alone showed that trophic diversity declined significantly towards northern latitudes and increased significantly with species richness, as expected $(R^2 = 0.89)$.
-Further, the latitudinal gradient of trophic diversity was fully accounted for when including environmental variables in the linear model (annual mean temperature, temperature seasonality and net primary productivity) in addition to species richness (Figure S5).
-More precisely, trophic diversity increased significantly with annual mean temperature and NPP, and displayed a quadratic response to temperature seasonality (i.e. mild seasonality was linked to higher trophic diversity while extreme seasonality, both high and low, was detrimental to trophic diversity; Table S1).
-Furthermore, results show that the environmental variables significantly affected the linear relationship between trophic diversity and species richness (Figure 3C; Figure S6, Table S1).
-For instance, trophic diversity was generally higher where annual mean temperatures were warmer in Europe, while holding species richness constant (Figure 3C).
+Modelling for latitude and species richness alone showed that trophic diversity declined significantly towards northern latitudes and increased significantly with species richness, as expected ($R^2 = 0.89$).
+Further, the latitudinal gradient of trophic diversity was fully accounted for including environmental variables when to the linear model (annual mean temperature, temperature seasonality and net primary productivity) in addition to species richness (Fig. S5).
+More precisely, trophic diversity increased significantly with annual mean temperature and NPP and displayed a quadratic response to temperature seasonality (i.e. mild seasonality was linked to higher trophic diversity while extreme seasonality, both high and low, was detrimental to trophic diversity) (Table S1).
+Further, results show that the environmental variables significantly affected the linear relationship between trophic diversity and species richness (Fig. 3C & S6, Table S1).
+For instance, trophic diversity was generally higher where annual mean temperatures were warmer in Europe, while holding species richness constant (Fig. 3C).
 Conversely, in colder environments, trophic diversity was lower than explained by species richness alone.
 Interestingly, in colder environments, trophic diversity was also gained more quickly as species were added to the local assemblage.